prabowst/udacity-dsnd-blog-post/README.md

 ### Results - Blog Post<a name="results"></a>

-The written result of data can be found [here].
+The written result of data can be found [here](https://medium.com/@prabowoas1002/grabbing-opportunities-with-nyc-airbnb-data-2019-ce02fc857ecc).

 ### Licensing and Acknowledgements<a name="licensing"></a>